dv367/dv367/_posts/2019-12-24-potentialFunc.md

 $|v| = |\eta (\frac{1}{Q^\dagger} - \frac{1}{D(q)}) \frac{1}{D^{2}(q)}| \tag{15}$
 </p>
 Now, the value of $\eta$ can be calculated when $D(q)$ is minimum.
 One may think $D(q)$ to be zero which is not practically possible as the $360^{\circ}$ LIDAR or any other sensor has some minimum and maximum value.
 For our case, the minimum distance the laser can sense is $0.12m$.
 Plugging the value of $D(q)$ as $0.12m$ and $|v|$ as $|v_{max}|$, we can calculate the value of $\eta$.
-We can observe the overall potential function from eqn(1).
+From Figure 5, we can now observe the overall potential function $U(q)$.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![att]({{ site.url }}/assets/images/overall.png)
 <p align="center">
 Figure 5.
 Potential Function (Att + Rep)